 For college age students interested in a parks career, we offer the Park Ranger Career Development Path program.
 It’s a two to three-year intern program, held in the summer, which introduces college students to park operations and ensures that applicants are prepared for entry level management positions.
 Completion of the program makes individuals highly qualified to fill chief ranger positions in state parks.

 Those accepted into the program will spend 10 to 12 weeks each summer at a mentoring park.
 The student goes to a different mentoring park each summer.
-Program participants are paid - $12 per hour, at the moment - and park housing is provided.
+Program participants are paid - $12 per hour.

 Students in this program are trained in all aspects of the Chief Ranger position.
 Students are evaluated on performance each session.
 Upon graduation from college, students may apply for a preliminary interview and physical agility test (explained below).
 Upon successful completion of the interview and agility test, students are entered into the applicant pool.
 Those who satisfactorily complete the initial summer internship are invited to continue in the program for the following year.